nanoutils/nanoutils/docs/docs/methods.md

 ## `lens`

-Returns lens with specified getter and setter functions
+Returns `lens`-like function with a specified getter and setter functions

 ```js
 import { lens } from 'nanoutils'